ALRhub/MTS3/readme.md

 ### Hydra

 It is recommended to read the [Hydra]() documentation to fully understand the configuration framework.
 For help launching specific experiments, please file an issue.
+Read the [experiments/readme.md](experiments/readme.md) for more details on how to run experiments with different hyperparameters.

 # In Details